kuvivek/drivingTheoryInGermany/README.md

 The Electronic Stability Program (ESC)
 ✅ has been deactivated
 ✅ is defective
-❌is switched on
+❌ is switched on
 **Comment**:  If an indicator light in the car is permanently illuminated, this usually indicates deactivation or a DEFECT.
 This also applies to the
 Electronic Stability Control (ESC).
 If it is active, this is indicated by a brief flash, not by a continuous light.

 521. Under what conditions can an active lane change assist system perform a lane change?
 If the system
-❌has detected a sufficiently large gap in the oncoming traffic
+❌ has detected a sufficiently large gap in the oncoming traffic
 ✅ has not detected any vehicles in the relevant safety zone
 ✅ has detected an adequately marked carriageway with multiple lanes
 **Comment**:  There are two important prerequisites for using Active Lane Change Assist: 1. the lane on which the car is located must have two or